 Low blood sugar: Glucagon

-Learn more about how insulin and glucagon regulate blood sugar levels here.
+Learn more about how insulin and glucagon regulate blood sugar levels.

-People with high blood sugar may be able to lower their levels through exercise and eating a nutritious, well-balanced diet with smaller portions.
+People with high blood sugar may be able to help lower their levels by following a healthy lifestyle.
+This can involve exercising regularly and eating a nutritious, well-balanced diet with smaller portions.

-A doctor can offer advice on a safe treatment plan for lowering blood sugar.
+A doctor can offer advice on lifestyle changes that may assist with lowering blood sugar.

-Learn some healthy meal plans for people with diabetes here.
+Learn about a healthy 7-day meal plan for people with diabetes.